1Lap/viewer/tools/README_TRACK_MAP_GENERATOR.md

 4. **Manual Tweaking**: Click-and-drag UI to adjust problematic sections
 5. **Multi-lap Averaging**: Support averaging >3 calibration laps for better accuracy
 6. **Auto-classification**: Detect left/right laps from steering input

+## Simple admin preview (manual sanity check)

+Need to eyeball a calibration lap without running the CLI or the full preview SPA?
+Open `admin/simple-track-map.html` directly in your browser.
+It's a deliberately tiny tool:

+- Drop a left and/or right CSV and pick a sample count; it resamples the raw X/Y coordinates directly with zero spline/guardrail logic.
+- The canvas draws the left lap in red, the right lap in blue, and (when both exist) a grey midpoint so you can visually check how tight each lap hugged the edges.
+- Diagnostics beneath the canvas report lap length, sample count, min/avg/max width, and flag any segments narrower than 3 m.
+- Buttons let you export the JSON or push it straight into the full preview tool (`track-map-preview.html`) by writing to `localStorage.trackMapPreview` (when opening files via `file://`, the simple tool navigates in-place so the localStorage data is preserved).

+Use this page when you're unsure whether a calibration capture is usable—the moment it looks wrong here, you know to redo the lap before blaming the generator.

 ## Getting Help